kunitoki/django-custard/docs/admin.rst

-It's possible to subclass the form and override 3 functions to specify even more the search for custom fields and values (for example when filtering with User or Group, so multiple cutom fields can be enable for each User or Group independently):
+It's possible to subclass the form and override 3 functions to specify even more the search for custom fields and values (for example when filtering with User or Group, so multiple custom fields can be enable for each User or Group independently):

 ``get_fields_for_content_type(self, content_type)``
     This function will return all fields defined for a specific content type